open-contracting/infrastructure/docs/cost/ids/sustainability.md

 For each meeting:

-1. Publish the meeting details:
+Publish the meeting details:

-2. Add a `Meeting` object to the `.lobbyingMeetings` array and set:
+1. Add a `Meeting` object to the `.lobbyingMeetings` array and set:

-   \- `.id` incrementally
+- `.id` incrementally
-   \- `.date` to the date of the meeting
+- `.date` to the date of the meeting
-   \- `.address` to the address of the meeting
+- `.address` to the address of the meeting
-   \- `.numberOfParticipants` to the number of people present at the meeting
+- `.numberOfParticipants` to the number of people present at the meeting
-   \- `.publicOffice.name` to the name of the person representing the public office present at the meeting
+- `.publicOffice.name` to the name of the person representing the public office present at the meeting
-   \- `.publicOffice.jobTitle` to the job title of the person representing the public office present at the meeting
+- `.publicOffice.jobTitle` to the job title of the person representing the public office present at the meeting

-3. Get the `Organization` in `.parties` that represents the public office.
+2. Get the `Organization` in `.parties` that represents the public office.
 If none exists yet, [add an organization](../common.md#add-an-organization).

-4. Set the meeting's `.publicOffice.organization` to the `.id` and `.name` of the organization.
+3. Set the meeting's `.publicOffice.organization` to the `.id` and `.name` of the organization.

-5. Publish the meeting minutes.
-[Add a project document](../common.md#add-a-project-document) and set its `.documentType` to 'minutes.lobbyingMeeting'.
+Publish the meeting minutes: [add a project document](../common.md#add-a-project-document) and set its `.documentType` to 'minutes.lobbyingMeeting'.
 ```json
 {
   "lobbyingMeetings": [